Full-time Faculty Benefits

 University permit.
 For additional information about jury duty please visit: community.pepperdine.edu/hr/policies/bulletin.htm#juryduty.

 1. A medical leave of absence is approved time off for faculty members who are unable to work due to personal illness or injury and who do not qualify for, or have exhausted their medical leave under the Family and Medical Leave Act Policy (“FMLA Leave”).

 2. As soon as a faculty member becomes aware that he or she is (or will become) for

 any medical reason, temporarily disabled from working, the faculty member must promptly

-advise the dean and the Center for Human Resources in writing of the reason and the
+advise the dean and Human Resources in writing of the reason and the anticipated commencement

 doctor’s certificate specifying the expected duration of the disability is required prior to approval of a medical leave of absence.